Taiwendo/WideHorizons/EidolON Lore.md

 ---

-## 📖 LORE - Chapter 1: The Echo of the Singularity
+## 📖 Chapter 1: The Echo of the Singularity

 <img src="./images/Lore-01.jpg" alt="Echo of the Singularity" align="left" width="320">